LeonardMH/born-in-the-purple/README.md

 ![Screenshot of born-in-the-purple theme](/images/screenshot.png)

 A simple theme for oh-my-zsh with a slight purple motif.
+Inspired by [Pure](https://github.com/sindresorhus/pure).

 ## Install